-the senior Leaders in e iewed at least annually by each business, responsible ration, to ensure they do not The table below shows the key ele for Executive Directors and the re Element How element supports our strategy Operation Maximum potential value Performance conditions and assessment Base salary Supports the recruitment and retention of Executive Directors, reflecting their individual roles, skills and contribution.
-Base salary reflects the size of the role a responsibilities, individual performance (assessed annually) and the skills and experience of the individual.
-In setting appropriate salary levels, the Committee takes into account data for spositions in comparable organisations. are determined annually by the Committee taking into account: • Individual performance; • The scope of the role; None applicable, although we do take account of individual performance when considering base pay increases.
+The table below shows the key elements of remuneration for Executive Directors and the reasons for their inclusion.

+Element How element supports our strategy Operation Maximum potential value Performance conditions and assessment Base salary Supports the recruitment and retention of Executive Directors, reflecting their individual roles, skills and contribution.
+Base salary reflects the size of the role and responsibilities, individual performance (assessed annually) and the skills and experience of the individual.
+In setting appropriate salary levels, the Committee takes into account data for similar positions in comparable organisations.
+The data is independently commissioned and the Society aims to position Executive Directors competitively within this reference group.
+Increases to base salary are determined annually by the Committee taking into account: • Individual performance; • The scope of the role; • Pay levels in comparable organisations; and • Pay increases elsewhere within the Group.
+None applicable, although we do take account of individual performance when considering base pay increases.